chesterbr/chesterbr.github.io/_posts/2021-09-26-atari-2600-on-a-breadboard-part-vi-fixing-the-video-adding-a-joystick-and-wrapping-up.md

 ![](/img/2021/09/joystick.jpeg){: .center }

 I did not connect the buttons for a player 2, but it would be the same thing, using using RIOT pins 8-11 (PA0-PA3)  and TIA pin 35 (I5).
 I _did_ have to add the pull-up resistor to the TIA pin, otherwise player 2 would fire constantly.
-Likewise I don't care about the paddle pins, so I just added capacitors to TIA xx..xx to avoid any spurious signals.
+Likewise I don't care about the paddle pins, so I just added capacitors to TIA pins 37-40 to avoid spurious signals.
 ### Console Switches

 The Atari 2600 had quite a few switches on the console: two difficulty switches (one for each player), a color/black-and-white, a *Game Select* and a *Game Reset* .
 They are all handled by a subset of RIOT pins PB0-PB7.